CNuge/SalmonEuAdmix/README.md

 ## Usage
 ### Command line interface

-Example input files can be found in the subfolder `SalmonEuAdmix/data/` The following command will read in the `panel_301_data.ped` and `panel_301_data.map` files, run the admixture prediction pipeline, and then output the predicted European admixture proportions for each individual in a file named `example_output.tsv`.
+Example input files can be found in the subfolder `SalmonEuAdmix/data/`.
+You can make a copy of these to test the package.

+The following command will read in the files `panel_301_data.ped` and `panel_301_data.map` (from your current working directory), run the admixture prediction pipeline, and then output the predicted European admixture proportions for each individual in a file named `example_output.tsv`.
+If not in your working directory, you can specify the path for the inputs or desired output file location.

 ```
 SalmonEuAdmix -p panel_301_data.ped -m panel_301_data.map -o example_output.tsv